Jorchava/cuddly-octo-train/README.md

 # Beat-em-up Demo (PixiJS + TypeScript)

 A simple **2D beat-em-up extract** (Yie-Ar KungFu-like ish early stuff of the beat'em ups) built with [PixiJS](https://pixijs.com/) and TypeScript.
-At that time it was v5-v6 and vanilla JS but did some upgrades to use v8 and TS
+At that time the project was v5 and vanilla JS but did some upgrades to use v8 and TS
-This project was created as a technical demo to showcase **game loop design, entity systems, collision handling, PixiJS(WebGL) Javascript game engine and project structure**.
-Intentionally there are a couple of comments left in the source code so that other than version controlling we can tell some of the challenges faced while upgrading to v8 and refactoring.
+This project was created as a technical demo version of a project worked some years ago to showcase **game loop design, entity systems, collision handling, PixiJS(WebGL) Javascript game engine and project structure**.

 ---

 ## 🎮 Features

 - **Player movement** (arrow keys / WASD)
-- **Basic attack system** (player can damage enemy with hitbox: S, Space bar jump attack combo, Q)
+- **Basic attack system** (player can damage enemy with hitbox: S, Space bar + Z jump attack combo, Q, Z, and Arrow down long press + Z dive kick attack combo)
 - **Enemy AI**: enemy chases player while alive
 - **Collision system**: player hitbox detects overlap with enemy
 - **Health system**: entities take damage, knockback, and can die